-Star Trek premiered on NBC TV on September 8, 1966… 56 years ago.
-It is my favorite show; I was glued to the TV for the first episode and every one after that.
+Star Trek premiered on NBC TV on September 8, 1966… 57 years ago.
+It is my favorite show; I was glued to the TV for the first episode and for every one after that.
 It significantly influenced my life and my choice of a career in technology.

 An Optimistic Future

 Star Trek did not just envision the future; it imagined and helped drive it.
-It inspired generations of scientists, engineers, and technologists like me around the world.
-Many scientists today will say that Star Trek influenced the projects they are working on, especially in space exploration, physics, optics, electronics, computing, and communication — as I’ll recount near the end of this article.
+It inspired generations of scientists, engineers, and technologists like me worldwide.
+Many scientists today will state that Star Trek influenced the projects they are working on, especially in space exploration, physics, optics, electronics, computing, and communication – as I’ll recount at the end of this article.

-Though the original show ended in 1969, the dream of exploration did not die.
-It lived on: six weeks later, Neil Armstrong stepped onto the Moon: one small step for man… where no man had gone before.
+Though the original show ended in 1969, the dream of exploration did not die; it lived on.
+Six weeks after the show ended, Neil Armstrong stepped onto the Moon: one small step for man… where no man had gone before.

-In 2004, when Armstrong was the keynote speaker during the “Beam Me Up One Last Time, Scotty” convention honoring James Doohan, who had gotten a star on the Walk of Fame, the Moon astronaut said:
+In 2004, Armstrong was the keynote speaker during the “Beam Me Up One Last Time, Scotty” convention honoring James Doohan.
+(Doohan had just gotten a star on the Walk of Fame in Hollywood.)
+Armstrong said: